app-sre/manifest-bouncer/README.md

 optional arguments:
   -h, --help            show this help message and exit -v, --verbose         print full report
-  --enable-all          run all the checks.
+  --warn-only           do not return an error if the checks fail --enable-all          run all the checks.
 To disable a specific check, use
                         the `--disable-<check>` form.
   --enable-limits, --disable-limits